Augmint/augmint-contracts/docs/developmentEnvironment.md

 ## Install

-_We recently split the codebase into [`augmint-web`](https://github.com/Augmint/augmint-web) and [`augmint-contracts`](https://github.com/Augmint/augmint-contracts).
-Please raise an issue if these instructions shouldn't work for you._

 These instructions are about the dev environment for contract development.
 For UI development see [augmint-web repo](https://github.com/Augmint/augmint-web)

 ### OSX